yongdd/deep-langevin-fts/README.md

   `python run_simulation.py`

 #### Data Visualization
-Matlab and Python scripts are provided for visualization in `tools` folder.
+For visualization, Matlab and Python scripts are provided in `tools` folder.